Evidlo/cereal/README.md

 # Simple Example

 Let's give a simple demonstration.
 Let's say you want a simple site to document your projects, where each project page is identically formatted, but the words, pictures, etc. are different.
-Here's an example [Jinja2 template]().
+Here's an example Jinja2 template:

 `layout/project.html`